yirkajk/yirkajk.github.io/README.md

 My research focuses on quantum computation and theoretical computer science This includes computational complexity theory, Hamiltonian complexity, and quantum algorithms.

 📢 I plan to graduate in 2025 and I am looking for a new position outside of academia.
-I'm primarily looking for a position continuing in quantum computation, but I'm happy to learn about other opportunities for people with strong quantitative backgrounds.
+I am primarily seeking roles in quantum computation, though I'm open to learning about other opportunities for leveraging strong quantitative and problem-solving skills.
+Please reach out if you're interested in my research or would like to learn more!

 ***